solidjs/solid-repl/README.md

 ## Technical details

-This package is a simple wrapper around the solid playground as an iframe.
+This package is a simple wrapper around the [solid playground](https://github.com/ryansolid/solid-playground) as an iframe.
-The below information are related to the content of the iframe.
+**The below information are related to the solid-playground of the iframe.**

 ### How does it work?